mendix/docs/content/en/docs/developerportal/project-management/epics/planning.md

 ## 3 Importing Stories {#import-stories}

-{{% alert color="warning" %}}This is not the right way to migrate, since it will only move your story titles and descriptions, not comments, attachments and tags.
-If you need your Stories data in Epics, make sure to use the [migration tool](#data-migration).{{% /alert %}}
+{{% alert color="warning" %}}Importing stories is not the right way to migrate stories to Epics, since it only moves your story titles and descriptions, not comments, attachments, or tags.
+If you need the data of your stories in Epics, make sure to use the [migration tool](#data-migration).{{% /alert %}}

 You can import your stories using an Excel file to Epics as follows: